George Doig: Football career

 Due to the Second World War, 1941 practically marked his retirement from football.
-He had represented Western Australia on fourteen occasions and kicked 62 goals in State matches.
-In 1945, at the request of the committee, George returned to play six games and help East Fremantle win the Premiership for that season.
+In 1945, at the request of the committee, Doig returned to play eight games; he kicked 23 goals, and helped East Fremantle win the Premiership.

-During his career he played in eight Grand Finals and kicked ten or more goals on 14 occasions.
-Only once in 202 matches, against Swan Districts in the third round of 1938, did he fail to score a goal.
+During his career he played in eight Grand Finals, and kicked ten or more goals on 14 occasions.
+Only once in his 202 matches, against Swan Districts in the third round of 1938, did he fail to score a goal.

-In 1938 the East Fremantle Football Club played a match in Sydney against the New South Wales State team.
+In 1938, the East Fremantle Football Club played a match in Sydney against the New South Wales State team.
 A newspaper report on the match referred to George Doig as "the Don Bradman of WANFL football" as he had by then achieved more than 100 goals in six consecutive seasons.